thalium/icebox/www/content/posts/getting_started.md

 - A freshly compiled Icebox Python module which you can import and use

 Icebox currently supports one backend, VirtualBox and two OS guests: Windows & Linux.
-The goals of this project are to enable fast tool prototyping on top of VMI and novel ways to analyze code and kernel internals.
+The goals of this project are to enable fast tool prototyping on top of VMI and new ways to analyze code and kernel internals.

 All source code can be found at our [github page](https://github.com/thalium/icebox).
 Comments, patches or suggestions are welcome!